dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-Bits_and_Bytes.md

  - a zettabyte (ZB) is 2^70 bytes
  - a yottabyte (YB) is 2^80 bytes

+Recall that 2^20 is about 5% bigger than 1 million, 2^30 is about 7.5% bigger than 1 billion, and 2^40 is almost 10% bigger than 1
+trillion.

-A typical modern system might have 2, 4, or 8 GB of main memory avaiable.
+For context, a typical modern system might have 2, 4, or 8 GB of main memory avaiable.
 A consumer-grade hard disk is about 1 TB.
 Current large scale datacenters, like the kind used at Google and Facebook, may store petabytes of information.

 **Nothing is Easy**